theomessin/vue-chat-scroll/README.md

-# sticky-scroll
+# vue-sticky-scroll
-## a [vue.js](https://vuejs.org/guide/) directive that keeps an element scrolled to the bottom
+## a vue.js directive that keeps an element scrolled to the bottom

-sticky-scroll keeps an eye on your element and whenever content is added inside of it, it scrolls down so that the viewer can remain focused on the newest content!
+vue-sticky-scroll keeps an eye on your element and whenever content is added inside of it, it scrolls down so that the viewer can remain focused on the newest content!

 [view live demo on jsfiddle](https://jsfiddle.net/heatherbooker/13uf74vh/)